 Glute Bridge Abduction

-Glute Bridge Abduction is well suited for strength and hypertrophy work focused on glute development, as well as accessory training for lower-body stability.
-It is especially useful for lifters who want to improve hip control, balance demands between both sides, or add variety to glute-focused training without increasing external load.
+This exercise is well suited for strength and hypertrophy work focused on glute development, as well as accessory training for lower-body stability.
+EMG analysis of various hip exercises confirms that bridge-based patterns effectively activate multiple hip muscles simultaneously (Gasibat et al., 2023).
+It is especially useful for improving hip control, balancing demands between both sides, or adding variety to glute-focused training without external load.

 - Lie on your back with your knees bent, feet flat on the floor hip-width apart, and arms at your sides with palms facing down.